 BUS is a mixed chamber choir of up to 40 auditioned singers run by the Music Department and led by Professor Simon Halsey.
 They rehearse weekly and perform varied repertoire, ranging from Weelkes to Britten to Whitacre.
 The choir usually gives two concerts per year in the Elgar Concert Hall, plus a performance in Symphony Hall as part of the University of Birmingham Voices.
 Their annual Festival of Lessons and Carols at St Michael’s, Tenbury, is a highlight of the year.

 University Women's Choir

 The University Women’s Choir was founded by Professor Simon Halsey in 2013 to accommodate and nurture the wealth of strong female voice at the University.
-Through its first year it is already made a name for itself with successful performances in the Elgar Concert Hall, Symphony Hall and Worcester Cathedral.
-UWC then went on to compete in the International Musical Eisteddfod, placing 1st place in the Female Choirs Competition and securing a place in the Choir of the World final at the International Music Eisteddfod.
+Through their first year they quickly made a name for themselves, placing 1st place in the Female Choirs Competition and securing a place in the Choir of the World final at the International Music Eisteddfod.